Shirley A. Jackson papers

 As chair of the NRC, Dr. Jackson represented the United States four times as a delegate to the General Conference of the International Atomic Energy Agency in Vienna, Austria (1995, 1996, 1997, 1998).
 Dr. Jackson also spearheaded the formation of the International Nuclear Regulators Association (INRA) as a high-level forum to examine the issues surrounding nuclear safety and to allow nations to assist each other in this effort.
 The association included the most senior nuclear regulatory officials from Canada, France, Germany, Japan, Spain, Sweden, the United Kingdom, and the United States (and now South Korea, with China as an observer).
 Dr. Jackson was elected as the first INRA chair, a position she held from 1997 to 1999.
 Prior to her appointment to the NRC, Dr. Jackson served on the Advisory Council of the Institute of Nuclear Power Operations (INPO), and was a member of the U.S. Department of Energy task force on the future of its multipurpose National Laboratories (the 1994 "Galvin" Commission).
 She also served on several high-level commissions in the state of New Jersey, including the New Jersey Commission on Science and Technology.

-In 1999, Dr. Jackson became the 18th President of Rensselaer Polytechnic Institute, and has ushered the school since her arrival through an ambitious strategic initiative known as The Rensselaer Plan.
+In 1999, Dr. Jackson became the 18th President of Rensselaer Polytechnic Institute, and has ushered the school since her arrival through a strategic initiative known as The Rensselaer Plan.

 Dr. Jackson was elected as an international fellow of the British Royal Academy of Engineering in 2012 and has served on the Academy's Standing Committee for International Affairs since 2013.
 She is a member of the U.S. National Academy of Engineering and the American Philosophical Society.
 Dr. Jackson is a fellow of the American Physical Society and the American Academy of Arts and Sciences.